-Edgar Bennett begins his 24th NFL season in 2016, his 22nd in Green Bay and his second as offensive coordinator after four years as the Packers’ wide receivers coach and six seasons as running backs coach.
+Edgar Bennett begins his 25th NFL season in 2017, his 23rd in Green Bay and his third as offensive coordinator after four years as the Packers’ wide receivers coach and six seasons as running backs coach.

 In 2014, Bennett helped wide receivers Jordy Nelson and Randall Cobb combine for one of the best single-season performances in NFL history.
 Cobb and Nelson became the first duo in league annals to both record 90-plus receptions, 1,200-plus yards and 12-plus receiving touchdowns.
 Both set numerous career highs, with Nelson setting a franchise record for receiving yards (1,519) while finishing with the fourth-most receptions (98) in Packers history.
-Nelson also recorded the second-most touchdown receptions (13) in his career (15 in 2011) and tied for the sixth most in team history.
-Cobb reached the 1,000-yard receiving mark for the first time in his career (1,287), and his career-best 91 receptions were the seventh most in team history.
+Nelson also recorded the third-most TD receptions (13) in his career (15 in 2011, 14 in 2016) and tied for the seventh most in team history.
+Cobb reached the 1,000-yard receiving mark for the first time in his career (1,287), and his career-best 91 receptions were the seventh most in team history at the time.
 Cobb and Nelson became the first pair of Packers players to both catch 90-plus passes in the same season.

 On top of aiding Cobb and Nelson to Pro Bowl seasons, Bennett also tutored 2014 second-round draft choice Davante Adams, whose 446 yards on 38 receptions (11.7 avg.) ranked third on the team.
 Adams racked up 121 yards on six receptions in a Week 13 victory over New England, the best receiving-yardage total by a Packers rookie since Sterling Sharpe’s 124-yard effort vs. Detroit in 1988.
 In his first postseason contest (vs. Dallas), Adams registered a team-high 117 receiving yards and a TD on seven receptions (16.7 avg.).
 Both his receiving-yardage total and his reception total were franchise playoff records by a rookie.